Balochistan Govt Records Unprecedented Revenue Collection Of 144 Percent - UrduPoint

 The revenue department has set up equipped six settlement offices and two director land record offices with GIS tools for more accurate land measurement.

-He further mentioned that the government has also decreased property registration fee from seven to two percent resulting a huge increase in revenue.
+He further mentioned that the government has also decreased property registration fees from seven to two percent resulting in a huge increase in revenue.

-The provincial government has also compiled a database of immoveable properties of local councils in the province which recorded 16,991 properties with annual income of Rs39.4 million.
+The provincial government has also compiled a database of immovable properties of local councils in the province which recorded 16,991 properties with an annual income of Rs 39.4 million.

 He said the government has procured machinery and equipment for urban councils at a cost of Rs1.227 billion to improve dispensation of municipal services and public facilitation.